-- Picnic Areas and Tables
+- Picnic areas and tables

 - Walks and Tracks

-- Dogs Permitted - free bags and bins available for dog waste
+- Dogs Permitted - free bags and bins available for dog waste.

 - Please take your rubbish away with you

-The park was developed in the former bed of the Ngaruroro River which was diverted 500 m north in a large flood protection project completed in 1969.
-The Raupere Stream now flows under the old river bridge near the entrance to the park.
-The park was created by The Landcare Foundation in the 1970s, with support from a group known as Friends of Pākōwhai Regional Park who still get involved in planting and other projects.
+The park was developed in the former bed of the Ngaruroro River, which was diverted 500 m north in a large flood protection project completed in 1969.
+The Raupare Stream now flows under the old river bridge near the entrance to the park.
+The park was originally called a 'country park' and was created by the Landcare Foundation in the 1970s, with support the Friends of Pākōwhai Regional Park group who did a lot of the planting and pathway development in the early years.

 A walk through the park from the stopbank entrance serves as a memorial to Mr Doug Walker, who was Chairman of HBRC 1992-1996 when he led the development of much of the flood protection work on the Heretaunga Plains.
-A second pathway has been named for Eileen von Dadelszen QSM, a former Regional Councillor who, with husband Mark, was involved with the Friends of Pākōwhai who did a lot of the planting and pathway development in the early years.
+A second pathway has been named for Mrs Eileen von Dadelszen QSM, a former Regional Councillor who, with husband Mark, was involved with the Friends of Pākōwhai who helped with park development.

-Here is an interactive panaromic image of Pakowhai Regional Park by Tim Whittaker.
+View this interactive panaromic image of Pakowhai Regional Park by Tim Whittaker.